January 17- NO SCHOOL (MLK Day)

 We will not be sending home math homework.
-If you are looking for math problems, listed below are some math websites:
+If you are looking for work at home, listed below are some math websites:

 We cover a variety of topics in third grade math.
 We review place value, adding and subtracting with regrouping, word problems, fractions, mulitplication and division, and perimeter.
 We use a Math Facts program which connects learning the basic facts in multiplication and division facts to our Reading Curriculum.

 Throughout the school year we will be following the Reader's Workshop curriculum.
 We pull out all the stops in an effort to help all of our students become avid readers.
 We wear a love of reading on our sleeves, help students create their identities as people who care about reading, create a social life that revolves around shared books and above all, we help students develop a sense of personal agency about their reading lives, taking responsibility for becoming the kinds of readers who not only make sense of books but also let books change their lives.
 We meanwhile continue to support children in strengthening their reading behaviors-- helping them to self-select books that are just right in level and interest, collect and study data about their reading rates and volumes and push themselves to read with increasing stamina, fluency and volume.